Vivian Cheruiyot: Career

-Cheruiyot is trained by Ricky Simms.
+Vivian Cheruiyot is trained by Ricky Simms.
 She was born near Keiyo in the Rift Valley Province, coming from the same village as another female runner Alice Timbilili.

 Her breakthrough year came in 1999: at the age of fifteen she took the junior silver medal at the 1999 IAAF World Cross Country Championships behind Werknesh Kidane.
 At the 1999 World Youth Championships in Athletics she won the bronze medal in the 3000 metres.
-She earned a senior call-up for the 1999 All-Africa Games, where she managed a bronze medal in the 5000 metres.
+Cheruiyot earned a senior call-up for the 1999 All-Africa Games, where she managed a bronze medal in the 5000 metres.
 She became the junior champion at the 2000 IAAF World Cross Country Championships.
-She gained selection for the 2000 Olympic Games and reached the 5000 m final after setting personal bests in the qualifying rounds.
+Cheruiyot gained selection for the 2000 Olympic Games and reached the 5000 m final after setting personal bests in the qualifying rounds.
 She was much slower in the final and was the last runner to finish.

-Vivian Cheruiyot won the silver medal at the 5000 m final of the 2007 World Championships at Osaka in 14:58.50, behind Meseret Defar (14:57.91).
+Cheruiyot won the silver medal at the 5000 m final of the 2007 World Championships in Osaka, Japan with a time of 14:58.50, behind Meseret Defar in 14:57.91.

-In early 2009 she broke the Kenyan 3000 metres indoor record (8:30.53) in Birmingham and won the World's Best 10K race in Puerto Rico.
-In May she won the Great Manchester Run 10K race.
+In early 2009 she broke the Kenyan indoor 3000 m record with a time of 8:30.53 in Birmingham, and won the World's Best 10K race in Puerto Rico.
+In May, she won the Great Manchester Run 10K race.
 Cheruiyot won the women's 5000 m at the 2009 World Championships in Berlin with a time of 14 minutes 58.33 seconds, while countrywoman Sylvia Kibet took the silver.
-She closed the track season with a 3000 m silver and a 5000 m bronze medal at the 2009 IAAF World Athletics Final.
+She closed the track season with a 3000 m silver and a 5000 m bronze at the 2009 IAAF World Athletics Final.
 She won the 2009 New Year's Eve San Silvestre Vallecana race.